 - Each element of the list has a name to tell us what the variables mean.
 This will become the name of the variable in the stacked data frame.

-- Each element of the list is a vector which tells us the variable names in the original data frame and the order in which they are to be stacked.
+- Each element of the list is a vector that tells us the variable names in the original data frame and the order in which they are to be stacked.

-4. OPTIONAL: If you are unsure of the exact code that you need to use to stack your data set you can prototype the code in an Calculation by using Calculation > Custom Code and typing in your R CODE.
-The Calculation will allow you to preview the results and modify your code as you go.
-You can then use that same code to add your R data set.
+5. OPTIONAL: If you are unsure of the exact code you need to use to stack your data set, you can prototype the code in a Calculation by using Calculation > Custom Code and typing in your R CODE.
+The Calculation will allow you to preview the results and modify your code.
+You can then use that same code to add your R data set as in step 1.